zeitlings/alfred-workflows/README.md

 </table>

 The PDF, of course, has to live in one of your DEVONthink databases.
-Actioning the workflow with the `cmd ⌘` modifier opens the PDF at the same page in a DEVONthink document window.
+- `cmd ⌘` to open the PDF at the same page in DEVONthink
+- `.xdev` to enable or disable opening the document in DEVONthink when using the hotkey

 **Expected result:** `x-devonthink-item://1D7FA99A-AAFF-4883-9853-F0666A650400?page=6`

 ### Known issues

-- Fails for document pages that are indexed with roman numerals
-- Fails for documents where the backmatter page description does not conform to the enumeration scheme
-- Fails for the left-hand side document if the PDF Expert split view is enabled
+- Fails with documents open in PDF Expert split view

 https://user-images.githubusercontent.com/25689591/216837085-fa114af5-ab98-4c1c-a866-a44725b4578a.mp4